 CSS Radio Buttons

 On the top of our pick today, we have the classic and straightforward design that covers all the basics of what is required.
 The clean codes used here are completely based on CSS and HTML; and no JS.
 It features three different variations for radio button selection.
 The fonts and styling is kept to minimal with a simple color background.
 These buttons when clicked on highlights the selection using the simple color fill inside it.
 An additional disabled button is also presented here if one requires to add onto the site.
-It is responsive and is ideal for all the screen size whether laptops, desktops and hand-held devices.
+It is responsive and is ideal for all screen size whether laptops, desktops and hand-held devices.

 Radio Color Picker

 So this one stands out from a traditional multipurpose CSS radio button as this is designed with specific purposes in mind.
 While most of the other variations provides written description and or icon to represent the choices, this offers a color block as selection.
 Basically if you are offering users variations of color schemes for any of your future projects, then this radio button is super handy.
 And this too relies fully on CSS and HTML with no reliability on JS.
-Responsive, easy to read and replicate, this is sure to save your time and effort next time you want to create this from scratch.
+Responsive, easy to read and replicate, this will save your time and effort next time you want to create this from scratch.
 Simply follow the link below to get in-depth look at the structure by the creator itself.

 Responsive Toggle Switch